iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

 $$

 As I have shown above, the forms are very similar.
-The transition matrix of TDF-II is the transpose of the DF-II and the vectors **B** and **C** are swapped.
+The transition matrix of TDF-II is the transpose of the DF-II, and the vectors **B** and **C** are swapped.
 (This is the reason why we call it transposed-DF-II.)
-Note that the resulting transfer function is not the same due to the difference in computation order in time-varying case.
+Note that the resulting transfer function is not the same due to the difference in computation order in the time-varying case.
 (They are the same if the coefficients are time-invariant!)
 I will use the state-space form for simplicity in the following sections.